Learn how to add Atlassian Analytics to a site and understand what you need to query data and create charts.

 Manually - The dashboard will only refresh when you select Refresh data from the dashboard sidebar.
 This only sends new queries if the cached data is more than two minutes old.

 You can also refresh the data for individual charts.
 Learn more about manually refreshing chart data.

 Depending on the selection, the dashboard will update the charts with whatever exists in the cache at that point.
 If there are no existing results in the cache, or the cache is expired, then the chart’s queries are sent to the data sources and the chart’s caches will update.

 How often to check if the dashboard’s data is out of date

-Triggers new queries to request new data every time you change the values of a variable control
+Triggers new queries to request new data every time you change the values of a control

-Deselect this option if you’d instead like to update multiple controls then apply the changes all at once to send a single set of new queries.
-You’ll see an Update charts button in the upper right of your dashboard whenever you change a control.
-Once you’re finished updating your control values, select this button to apply the control changes to your charts.
+Deselect this option to update multiple controls together and apply the changes as a single set of new queries.
+You’ll see a Update charts button in the upper right of your dashboard whenever you change a control.

 Deselecting this setting is beneficial for dashboard performance because it prevents new chart queries from triggering every time you make a control selection, for example, in a multi-select “Dropdown” control.